 At fair value through profit or loss ("FVTPL") - This category comprises derivatives, or financial assets acquired or incurred principally for the purpose of selling or repurchasing in the near term.
-They are measured at fair value with changes in fair value recognized in the Company's consolidated statement of comprehensive income or loss for the year.
-Cash and cash equivalents are classified as FVPTL.
+They are measured at fair value with changes in fair value recognized in the Company's consolidated statement of comprehensive loss for the year.
+Cash is classified as FVTPL.